Oregon Duties of Skiers

 For resorts in Colorado (Hesperus Ski Area, Purgatory Resort, Snowcat Adventures) your lift ticket is issued from the State of Colorado and transactions are processed within the State of Colorado.
 This Agreement shall be governed by and construed in accordance with the laws of the State of Colorado notwithstanding any conflict of law rules.

-For resorts in New Mexico (Pajarito Mountain Ski Area, Sipapu Ski and Summer Resort), your lift ticket is issued from the State of New Mexico and transactions are processed within the State of New Mexico.
+For resorts in New Mexico (Pajarito Mountain Ski Area, Sipapu Ski and Summer Resort, and Sandia Peak), your lift ticket is issued from the State of New Mexico and transactions are processed within the State of New Mexico.
 This Agreement shall be governed by and construed in accordance with the laws of the State of New Mexico notwithstanding any conflict of law rules.

 For resorts in Texas (Spider Mountain), your lift ticket is issued from the State of Texas and transactions are processed within the State of Texas.
 This Agreement shall be governed by and construed in accordance with the laws of the State of Texas notwithstanding any conflict of law rules.